 Water has registered on many a gardener's radar, but it can still be a confusing subject.
-Smart gardeners want to know: how much (and when) should we be watering in the garden this summer?
-Here are five smart ways to water wisely:
+Smart gardeners want to know: how much (and when) to water in the garden this summer?

 It's a general watering rule of thumb: plants need 1 inch of water per week, whether it's from your rain barrel (see sidebar below), a soaker hose, or rainfall courtesy of Mother Nature.

 Of course the weather creates exceptions to the rule.
 The regular rule is 1 inch of water when daytime temperatures are in the mid-70s Fahrenheit.
 If temperatures soar into the 90s, double the amount to 2 inches per week, and add more if a heat wave persists.
 How to keep track?

 - Set a day of the week that you prefer to water—say Saturday morning—and adjust the 1-inch rule according to the week's weather you (and your plants) have just experienced.